Digital quantum simulation and Pseudoquantum Simulation of $\mathbb{Z}_2$ Gauge Higgs Model: Phase diagram

-Besides, no matter what value $p$ we choose for the blue path, we can always observe an extreme point of $\mathrm{d}^2E/dg^2$ right on the dual line, as shown in Fig.~\ref{3maxima}.
-Yet, an extreme point does not have to be a critical point.
-To determine the end of the first-order phase transition line outside the deconfined phase, we investigate the DOS of $\tilde{Z}$.
+Besides, no matter what value $p$ we choose for the path of the solid blue line, we can always observe an extremal point of $\mathrm{d}^2E/dg^2$ right on the dual line, as shown in Fig.~\ref{3maxima}.
+However, an extremal point does not have to be a critical point.
+To determine the end of the first-order phase transition line outside the deconfined phase, we need to investigate the DOS of $\tilde{Z}$.

 Since the Higgs phase and confined phase are continuously connected when $g$, $\lambda\to\infty$ \cite{PhysRevD.19.3682}, the first-order line should vanish somewhere.
-Fig. \ref{dos_dual} shows the variation of the DOS on the dual line and gives two special points, $g_1=0.30$ and $g_2=0.65$.
-We consider $g_1$ as the end of the line because the maxima at $\tilde{Z}=-10$ indicates that the system starts to mainly permit the excitation of the smallest loop, which is composed of four spins, and other possible configurations are generally disfavored.
-In other word, the system turns into confinement.
+Figure \ref{dos_dual} shows the variation of the DOS on the dual line and gives two special points, $g_1=0.30$ and $g_2=0.65$.
+We consider $g_1$ as the end of the line because the maximum at $\tilde{Z}=-10$ suggests that the system starts to mainly permit the excitation of the smallest loop, which is composed of four spins, while other possible configurations are generally disfavored.
+Consequently, the fusion of the flux and charge, which is a fermion in this model, vanishes and the system turns into confinement \cite{PhysRevB.67.245316}.

-Besides, we should observe three extreme points when $0.19<p<0.48$ with blue paths in principle according to Fig. \ref{phasediagram}.
-However, such kind of diagram can only be clearly observed when $p<0.28$.
-For $p>0.28$, we observe a single extreme point on the dual line.
-We regard this phenomenon as a limitation of the size of the lattice, which makes the extreme point on the dual line indistinguishable with the two on both sides.
+Besides this, Fig.\ \ref{phasediagram} suggests that there seem to be three extremal points on the paths in solid blue lines when $0.19<p<0.48$.
+However, this feature can only be clearly observed when $p<0.28$.
+For $p>0.28$, we observe a single extremal point on the dual line.
+We regard this as a finite-size effect, which makes the extremal point on the dual line indistinguishable from the two on the second-order lines.

-The extreme points on the dual line make it natural for us to see the energy curve right on the dual line, so we choose a new path from $(0,0.5)$, through $(0.5,0.5)$, and to $O(0,0)$.
-Surprisingly we find an extreme point at $g_3=0.1798$, which is in the deconfined phase (See Fig. \ref{dual_evo}).
-As the DOS is also disordered in the corner of deconfined phase, we suspect that the first-order line will extend for a while in deconfined phase and ends at $g_3$ (See Fig. \ref{phasediagram}).
+The extremal points on the dual line make it natural for us to study the energy right on the dual line, so we choose a new path from $(0,0.5)$, through $(0.5,0.5)$, and to $O(0,0)$.
+Surprisingly we find an extremal point at $g_3=0.1798$, which is in the deconfined phase (See Fig. \ref{dual_evo}).
+Moreover, the DOS is also disordered on the part of the dual line continued from the first-order line into the deconfined phase; as indicated in Fig.~\ref{dos_sec}, it is likely that the first-order line extends for a range in the deconfined phase and ends at $g_3$ (See Fig. \ref{phasediagram}).